ethereum/EIPs/EIPS/eip-1155User.md

 NFTs may be used in multiple applications, and adding the user role to NFTs makes it easier for the application to make special grants of rights.

-### Simple On-chain Time Management

-Most NFTs do not take into account the expiration time even though the role of the user is added, resulting in the need for the owner to manually submit on-chain transaction to cancel the user rights, which does not allow accurate on-chain management of the use time and will waste gas.

-The usage right often corresponds to a specific time, such as deploying scenes on land, renting game props,  etc.

 ### Easy Third-Party Integration

 The standard makes it easier for third-party protocols to manage NFT usage rights without permission from the NFT issuer or the NFT application.

 ## Backwards Compatibility

-As mentioned in the specifications section, this standard can be fully ERC721 compatible by adding an extension function set.
+As mentioned in the specifications section, this standard can be fully ERC compatible by adding an extension function set.

-In addition, new functions introduced in this standard have many similarities with the existing functions in ERC721.
+In addition, new functions introduced in this standard have many similarities with the existing functions in ERC1155.
 This allows developers to easily adopt the standard quickly.

 ## Test Cases
 run in Terminal: